 One of the things I’ve been asked about more and more in recent weeks is how I got started with learning how to use Tableau Desktop and if I could share some of my experiences.
 So I thought the start of the new year would be a good time to finally write up a few words and share some of my resources.
 This will be a living document and items will be added as I start scaling this out further; but if 2021 is the year you decided to get serious about picking up a few new data skills I hope that the following will be of use to you as you are about to embark on your own Tableau journey.

 Much like everyone else I started using Tableau (Desktop) because it became a requirement for work.
 So I did what most folks do and that is watch a few free videos and then start learning by trial and error.
 And while that could be sufficient for what you need to accomplish, when I was preparing to take my first certification exam I realized that I didn’t really understand some of the basic concepts and as a result didn’t really understand what I was doing.
 I very much believe that if you want to become proficient in using Tableau Desktop, understanding the fundamentals is critical.
 Next to that, what really made a difference in my learning process is taking part in a social learning project called #MakeoverMonday.
 Depending on what you’re interested in, there’s several other projects for you to participate in so check them out and see what works for you.
 I highly recommend you find some space/time to practice weekly over an extended period of time.
 I committed to 6 months and it really made a difference.
-And if you don’t have a Tableau license via work, you can sign up for Tableau Public which is free for anyone to download and use.
+And if you don’t have a Tableau license via work, you can sign up for Tableau Public which is free.

 The Tableau Student Guide: I really like the Tableau Student Guide as a place to get grounded.
 It’s has a great summary of short posts that will help you understand what Tableau is and does.